 By Matthew Segal

 FORTUNE -- You may have seen or read about one of the many campaigns cajoling millennials to opt out of Obamacare.
 They purport that you are financially savvy or perhaps even patriotic if you choose to forego insurance in lieu of the fine.
-But let's be clear, opting out of Obamacare is in no way akin to burning your draft card or sitting in at a lunch counter.
-In fact, there's nothing even slightly heroic about it.
+But let's be clear, opting out of Obamacare is in no MOREOct 21, 2013 12:02 PM ET

 Sure, young adults are more cash-strapped than ever.
 But the bigger problem is that they just don't think driving is cool -- or even necessary -- anymore.